metabase/metabase/docs/enterprise-guide/saml-google.md

 1. Click **Add another mapping**.
 2. Under **Google Directory attributes**, choose **Basic information** > **First name** as the attribute field name.
 3. Go to your Metabase SAML form, and look for **SAML attributes** > **User's first name attribute**.
-   - The attribute should look this: `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/givenname`.
+   - The attribute looks like this: `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/givenname`.
 4. Paste the **User's first name attribute** under your Google **App attributes**.
 5. Repeat steps 1-3 for the attributes "Last name" and "Email".